NSGIRL stands for The Nova Scotia Girls Institute for Resource and Learning.

 Rennée Julien is an Associate Group Lead, Commercial Banking at Scotiabank in Halifax.
 Passionate about serving and influencing change, on both professional and personal levels, Rennée is involved with various organizations.
 As a young girl growing up in Trinidad & Tobago, Rennée did not have access to resources on skills girls/women require to be successful.
 At the age of 40, she attended her first confidence building workshop for women.
 That workshop impacted Rennée’s professional and personal life, that she’s since been committed to providing mentoring, similar resources, or access to girls and women of all age groups.
 Rennée is a proud mother of two young adults.
 In her spare time, she is a health fitness enthusiast and competes as a natural Bodybuilder.

 Kwe’ my name is Holly Meuse from L’sitkuk First Nation (Bear River).
 I am a single mom of three awesome boys, and I enjoy spending time with family.
-I am a Mi’kmaq Artist, in my spare time.
-I completed a Certificate of Fine Arts at the Nicola Valley Institute of Technology, a degree in Sociology and Social Work.
-I am a registered Social Worker and recently completed a Master of Arts in Education in Lifelong Learning at Mount Saint Vincent University.
-I currently work as a Mi’kmaq Education Coordinator for the Annapolis Valley Regional Centre for Education.
+I am a Mi’kmaq artist in my spare time.
+I completed a Certificate of Fine Arts at the Nicola Valley Institute of Technology and a degree in Sociology and Social Work.
+I am a registered Social Worker and completed a Master of Arts in Education in Lifelong Learning.
+I am currently a doctoral student in Educational Studies at Mount Saint Vincent University.

 We cannot all succeed when half of us are held back.
 We call upon our sisters around the world to be brave – to embrace the strength within themselves and realize their full potential.